 NPEC National Clinical Audit of Perinatal Mortality

-The NPEC employs the Perinatal Mortality Notification Form to collect its clinical audit data.
+The NPEC uses the Perinatal Mortality Notification Form to collect its clinical audit data.
 The form provides a robust framework for evaluating obstetric and neonatal practices.

-For further information on the Perinatal Mortality Audit, please contact Edel Manning (firstname.lastname@example.org).
+For further information on the Perinatal Mortality National Clinical Audit, please contact Edel Manning (firstname.lastname@example.org).